 Leh market has plenty of equipment sops that are willing to rent out trekking equipment and warm clothes.
 These are usually locally owned and run with a wide range of merchandise and decent prices.
 The market is accessible and only 2kms away from an ATM.
 Moti market is open throughout the year – even in the winter.

 Due to the high competition, the rental prices are extremely reasonable but the deposits are usually slightly steep.
 Gumboots can be found for 400 rupees, down feather jackets for 50-800 rupees.
 Try to go shopping with a local that you know (e.g. tour guide or hotel owner) who can haggle your deposit down substantially.
 Do keep in mind that you will be layering your clothes to keep warm during the trek so rent jackets that are 1-2 sizes larger than yours.
 This method of dressing also takes care of any hygiene concerns you may have about the rented clothing.

 Q8) Is it possible to book Chadar trek on the spot with local agencies in Leh?

 No, it is not possible to book the Chadar trek on the spot in Leh as there are limited permits issued by government every year and they get sold-out by December mostly.

 Also booking last minute may prove to become significantly more costly than booking in advance.
 It also means that there has been less planning on your end which may hamper your experience in some way.
 It must be kept in mind that emergency evacuation in this area is extremely limited.

-IX) Which mobile network has coverage for Chadar trek?
+Q9) Which mobile network has coverage for Chadar trek?